 Our fields of application

-The MAPstation (Operating Theater) and the AlgiScan (ICU) are non invasive monitoring systems which provide the patient’s analgesia level in a few seconds.
+In ICU and Operating Theater, the AlgiScan is a non-invasive monitoring system which provides the patient’s analgesia level in a few seconds.

 The ToFscan is designed to monitor the patient’s level of neuromuscular blockade and recovery with accuracy and objectivity.